About Jeremy Low

 Jeremy specialises in mergers and acquisitions, corporate restructurings and foreign investment clearances.

 He co-heads the firm's foreign investment desk as well our China practice.
 He was formerly the firm's Healthcare Sector Leader.
 Jeremy is highly experienced in competitive sale processes and managing consortium bids and complex transactions.
-He has a strong track record advising on cross-border transactions involving Chinese investors and navigating Australia's foreign investment review process.
+He has a strong track record advising on cross-border transactions and navigating Australia's foreign investment review process.
 Jeremy is recognised by Chambers Global and Chambers-Asia Pacific in M&A and Life Sciences.